 100% of funds go directly or are regranted directly to local groups.

 Make a Catalytic Difference – These are locally-rooted, small-to-medium sized organizations where your dollars can make a game-changing difference – from keeping staff on through 2020 to expanding the cities and counties they are able to do vote work in.

 Build long-term infrastructure and leadership for change – All groups are locally rooted and driving change not just for one election, but year after year – with a focus on MVP’s priority states.
-We fund organizations and local leaders that Get Out the Vote in 2018 and then immediately get to work on 2019 and 2020, not one-off campaigns that come and go each cycle.
+We fund organizations and local leaders that got out the vote in 2018 and are immediately getting to work on 2019 and 2020, not one-off campaigns that come and go each cycle.

 Need more support to donate?
 This “one click’ option is designed for quick online giving.
 If you want to donate from a foundation or donor advised fund, or want more detailed information, please contact us.

 Note: This is a work in progress!
 We will be adding more groups as we go.

 WOKE VOTE surprised the nation late in 2017, having trained college students and church-goers, organized and turned out African Americans across Alabama en masse to block an accused child molester from office, and elect Democrat Doug Jones to the Senate.
 In February, they hosted a Woke Vote Conference: A Road Map to A Woke 2018, to take their model national, as they continue to work on the ground with other groups to boost voter engagement and hold government accountable to all the people of Alabama.